Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 No.

-Those things, oh, my God.
+Those things, oh my God.

 Always be closing.

 That'll fuck you up.
-Always be closing.
-That'll fuck you up.

 Always be cocktail.